 The Old English Wheel of the Year divides the year into eight different celebrations linked to seasonal change.
 The festivals that I follow encompass rituals roughly dating from Anglo-Saxon times, right through the Middle Ages to countryside customs which were still acknowledged in the late Victorian era.
-Modern Wiccans and neo-pagans follow a similar wheel, but use concepts designed in the 1950s.
+Modern Wiccans and neo-pagans follow a similar wheel that was designed in the 1950s.
 The ancient names listed below intuitively feel correct to me, according to my own past life memories.
 Each segment of the wheel has its own traditions, recipes, auspicious days, seasonal details, astrology and rituals.
-These inform my spirituality, teachings and guidance for women.
+These inform my spirituality, teachings and writing.

 The eight festivals are…